IOsonoTAN/node-js-es6/README.md

 # Basic Node.js with ECMAScript 2015 (ES6)

-This's a managing tools for travel, helpful travellers and make a wonderful trip.
+This application for a beginner need to learn about node.js and es6.

 Libraries integrated:
 - Node.js 4.x.x